mihail911/mihail911.github.io/src/pages/pages/2015-05-01---about/index.md

 I'm an engineer, researcher, and educator that has helped start teams at innovative organizations such as Amazon Alexa and RideOS.

-I'm building [Confetti AI](https://www.confetti.ai/), the premier educational platform for training the next generation of machine learning practitioners.

-I also consult companies on how to design machine learning and data-driven solutions to their hardest problems with a proven track record of delivering high ROI.
+I run a consultancy helping companies across verticals deliver machine learning and data-driven solutions to their hardest problems with a special focus on NLP, recommendation systems, tabular data, and computer vision domains.
+We've helped teams deliver 33% lift on key business metrics in <6 weeks.
 If that is of interest, don't hesitate to reach out.

+I also built [Confetti AI](https://www.confetti.ai/), the premier educational platform for training the next generation of machine learning practitioners.

 ### Research
 - I've been published at the top artificial intelligence conferences in the world.
 My work has also gotten [news coverage](https://venturebeat.com/2019/12/04/amazon-proposes-a-home-robot-that-asks-you-questions-when-its-confused/).
 Check out [my past projects](/projects) for a full list of publications.